(Article last updated: June 27, 2017)

-It doesn’t take long when you’re planning a trip to Disney World to come across information that mentions the benefits or the “perks” you receive when you stay on-site.
+It doesn’t take long when you’re planning a trip to Orlando to come across information that mentions the benefits or the “perks” you receive when staying on-site at Disney World.

 While some benefits may provide varying levels of convenience, others can be the difference between being able to snag a coveted FastPass+ or Advanced Dining Reservation or not.

 Since every trip is different, it is important to understand exactly what the benefits are so that you can determine if the on-site benefits offset the cost of staying on Disney property vs. staying off-site at a less expensive option.

 In this article

 - Free transportation between the airport and your resort

 - Free parking and complimentary transportation between resorts and parks